playcanvas/pcui/README.md

 );
 ```

-## Using with PlayCanvas Editor projects
+## Building a UMD bundle

-If you would like to use PCUI with a PlayCanvas project, please refer to our [build guide](BUILDGUIDE.md#playcanvas-editor).
+If you need a UMD version of the library so that you for example, it can useed with a PlayCanvas Editor project, please refer to our [build guide](BUILDGUIDE.md).

 ## Including your own font